bvirxx/opencv3/README.md

 Opencv grabcut algorithim is pretty good, but slow for large images.
 One bottleneck is the  function GCGraph::MaxFlow, which implements the max-flow/min-cut Boykov-Kolmogorov algorithm.
-We implement a simple pareallel version of this algorithm, providing a significant speedup.
+We propose a simple parallel version of this algorithm, providing a significant speedup.

    - We extend the class GCGraph (cf. file gcgraph.hpp) with an overloaded function maxFlow(int r).
 It computes the max flow corresponding to a subgraph of the initial graph.